تعزيز التعاون المصرفي العربي وتطوير العمل المالي العربي وزيادة دور المصارف العربية التمويلي على مستوى المنطقة العربية.

 أراده مؤسسوه الأوائل منظمة جامعة للمصارف العربية من أجل رعاية شؤونها وتعزيز التعاون فيما بينها، وسنداً رئيسياً في عملية النمو المصرفي في المنطقة العربية، ودعم عملية التنمية الإقتصادية في الوطن العربي… فكان إتحاد المصارف العربية.

 The Union of Arab Banks (UAB) is a non-profit, Arab-Pan organization, Established on March 13, 1973, the Union of Arab Banks (UAB) was created in accordance with its first General Assembly meeting held in Beirut, Lebanon, under the umbrella of the Arab Administrative Development Organization (AADO).
 Conclusively, this effort was from the desire to establish an Arab Federation that works within the framework of the unions emanating from the League of Arab States.

 The UAB is financially, administratively, and an organizationally autonomous entity and serves as a comprehensive organization representing the Arab banking and financial community. giving key support to Arab Banks, financial institutions, economic organizations, and banking institutions with mutual support and connections to the Arab world.

 Member of ECOSOC United Nations – New York

-Supporting Member of United Nation Environmental Program-Finance initiatives (UNEP-FI) – Geneva
+Supporting Member of United Nations Environmental Program-Finance initiatives (UNEP-FI) – Geneva